Lectures will be in the basement of the Mandeville Auditorium, room B2100.

 Makeup Exams: There will be no makeup exam for the Midterm Exam, and a medical excuse will be required to take a makeup exam for the final.
 If the Midterm, Final Exam P1, or Final Exam P2 is missed, that grade will automatically be the lowest of the five categories and therefore automatically dropped.
 It is therefore advised to do the work necessary to obtain 100 points in both your section grade and lecture grade as everyone will have the opportunity to make 100 points in these two sections.

 Sections will be held beginning week two and will span the length of the quarter.
 You must attend the section you are signed up for on Tritonlink.
 If there is a need to switch sections, you must email BOTH the TA/IA/tutor (TA) of your current section and the TA of the section you are switching into for approval.
-The section grade consists of 10 points that can be obtained for attendance (2 pts for the first section, 1 pt for every section after that) and 50 points from five 10-point pop quizzes given by the TA.
+The section grade consists of 18 points that can be obtained for attendance (2 pts for each section) and 50 points from five 10-point pop quizzes given by the TA.
 Each TA has full, independent discretion over when the quizzes are given and what material is covered.
+Additional points can be earned by doing oral reports, written reports, viewing videos, participating in discussions, attending seminars, etc. For all seminars and videos, a paragraph describing the contents must be turned in to your section leader.

 Lecture Quiz Grading:

-It is possible to obtain 50 points or more in the Lecture Quiz and Attendance portion of the grade.
+It is possible to obtain 75 points or more in the Lecture Quiz and Attendance portion of the grade.
 This is done through clickers.
-In each Lecture there will be a question written on the board.
-Each student will receive one point for clicking in any answer and an additional point if the answer is correct.
-Since there are 25 lectures there are 50 possible points.
+In each Lecture, there will be two questions written on the board.
+Each student will receive one point for clicking in any answer and two more points if the two questions are answered correctly.
+There are 75 possible points.
+Remaining points can result from attending seminars, turning in written reports or summaries of videos, etc.

 IMPORTANT: It will NOT be possible to get 100 points on your section or lecture quiz grade without earning some extra credit points.
 However, it is entirely up to you how you wish to earn these points.
 Remember, either section or lecture quiz grade is droppable if you choose to have your grade based entirely on one of these two scores plus exams.
 Continue reading for a detailed list of Extra Credit opportunities